rokka-io/rokka-kirby-plugin/README.md

 Rokka has a concept of [stacks](https://rokka.io/documentation/references/stacks.html), which allow to have  nicer URLs.

-You can configure some stacks with the `plugin.rokka.stacks` configure option.
+You can configure some stacks with the `rokka.kirby.stacks` configure option.
 If you for example use certain sizes a lot, you should use a stack.
 For example, if you do `$myFile->rokkaCropUrl(200,200)` and `$myFile->rokkaResizeUrl(300,300)`, then define a stack with

 ```
-c::set('plugin.rokka.stacks', [
+c::set('rokka.kirby.stacks', [
     `crop-200x200' => 'www_thumbnail',
     `resize-300x300' => 'www_resized',